REST APIs

 Basic Architecture

-Routes and HTTP methods for a certain resource
+Routes and HTTP Methods for a Resource

 Example of REST API routes and specific HTTP methods for a "task" resource